gvwilson/fiction/santas/index.md

 without giving him a chance to ask why the elf had looked exactly like her.

+[^everything-hour]: Fun fact: if could talk approximately 120,094,200,000,000 times faster than normal, you could tell someone everything that had happened to a single subatomic particle since the beginning of the universe.

 "Tell me more about the chimneys," she said.
 "You're sure the first one was 'QCD'?